 Wilmington, North Carolina

 Donna became interested in working with textiles when she started sewing garments as a teenager.
 When she was 18, Donna made her first bed quilt using scraps of fabric from her mother’s stash of garment fabrics.
-Despite making lots of mistakes on her first quilt, she continued to make bed quilts and also sew garments for about 30 years.
+Despite making lots of mistakes on that first quilt, she continued to make bed quilts and has sewn garments for about 30 years.

-Using photographs of Kenya as inspiration, Donna created a landscape background for the elephant embroidery made by Sabina Mutiso.
-Donna used fused strips of fabric to create the background and Angelina fibers on Menengai Crater.
-The trees are appliquéd using free motion quilting to the background.
-She used a combination of straight line quilting and free motion quilting.
-Donna has used raw-edge piecing and appliqué for this design.
-Hand painted fabrics, as well as shimmering fabric and silver thread on the snow-capped peak add realism .
-The quilt is machine-quilted.
+Using photographs of Kenya and the Menengai crater as inspiration, Donna created a landscape background for the elephant embroidery made by Sabina in Kenya.
+Donna used fused strips of fabric to create the background and Angelina fibers on the crater.
+The trees are appliquéd to the background using free-motion quilting.
+Donna used raw-edge piecing and appliqué for this design, then used a combination of straight-line quilting and free-motion quilting to finish it.
+Hand painted fabrics, as well as shimmering fabric and silver thread on the snow-capped peak add realism.

-Donna heard about the Advocacy Project through Bobbi Fitzsimmons at a Quilter by Sea guild meeting in Wilmington, NC.
-Donna enjoys doing challenge quilts and was happy to help with the Advocacy Project quilts to support their important work.
+Donna heard about The Advocacy Project through Bobbi Fitzsimmons at a Quilters by the Sea guild meeting in Wilmington, NC.
+Donna enjoys doing challenge quilts and was happy to support this important work.

 Donna is a member of Quilters By the Sea in Wilmington, NC.

 Sandra has been an avid quilter for almost 25 years.
-Although she first learned her craft in garment construction, she has discovered that stitching traditional and art quilts is a very creative and challenging process.
+Although she first learned her craft in making garments, she has discovered that stitching traditional and art quilts is a very creative and challenging process.
 As a retired biologist and teacher, she frequently features animal and plant motifs in her work.

-Sandra was so impressed with the level of craftsmanship in the embroidered wildebeest figure that she received from her sister artist that she initially hesitated to begin working with it as she feared her contribution would detract from its beauty.
-After researching the ecology of the wildebeest, she decided that her quilt would focus on the animals’ annual migration.
+Sandra was so impressed with the level of craftsmanship in her embroidered wildebeest from Kenya that she initially hesitated to work on it.
+She was afraid that her contribution would detract from its beauty!
+After researching the ecology of the wildebeest, Sandra decided to focus on the annual migration of the animals.
 The regal embroidered wildebeest would lead the herd!

-Dyeing fabrics is Sandra’s newest passion and she used her own hand-dyed fabrics in the sky.
+Dyeing fabrics is Sandra’s newest passion and she used her own hand-dyed fabrics in making the sky.
 The scene is constructed with batiks and commercially printed fabrics.
 By using a wool batting, Sandra was able to create the illusion of rolling hills with only a few stitched lines.
-Sandra has used fusible appliqué to create a herd of wildebeest to follow the leader.
+She then used fusible appliqué to show a herd of wildebeest following the leader.
 There is intricate diamond piecing in the sky and significant machine quilting, as well as machine embroidery, throughout the piece.

 Dauphin, Manitoba, Canada

 Dawn Piasta is an art quilter, graphic designer, pattern designer and motivational instructor from Dauphin, Manitoba, Canada.
-Her mother showed her how to see the world with an artists’ eye when she was very young, and she continues to pursue her passion to creatively play with fabric and paint today.
-Art and quilting is therapeutic, relaxing and brings her a tremendous amount of joy.
+Her mother showed Dawn how to see the world with an artists’ eye when she was very young, and she continues to pursue her passion – playing creatively with fabric and paint – today.
+Art and quilting is therapeutic, relaxing, and brings Dawn a tremendous amount of joy.

 Dawn’s art draws on influences of family, travel, global awareness & social issues.
-Her art incorporates bold colours, graphic designs & interesting surface designs that highlight a variety of traditional and modern art forms.
-She gave significant thought to the colors and symbols used in her quilt.
-She used Adinkra symbols in her art deco design.
-She chose turquoise for wisdom, good fortune, and hope and yellow for the sun, happiness and positivity.
-She believes that “humanity should behave well towards others and act in ways that will benefit the whole of humanity.”
+Her art incorporates bold colors, graphic designs & interesting surface designs that highlight a variety of traditional and modern art forms.
+Dawn gave a lot of thought to the colors and symbols in her quilt.
+She used Adinkra symbols in her art-deco design; turquoise for wisdom, good fortune, and hope; and yellow for the sun for happiness and positivity.
+Dawn believes that “humanity should behave well towards others and act in ways that will benefit the whole of humanity.”

 Dawn is a member and contributing exhibitor of the Fibre Art Network of Canada (FAN), Textile Fibre Artists of Manitoba (TFAM) and the Studio Art Quilters Association (SAQA) of Western Canada.
 She is also the Communications Director for the Canadian Quilters Association.

 As a full-time civil engineer, Cathey makes her quilts in her spare time.
-She learned quilting from her grandmother and mother, and moved into art quilting after her grandchildren were born: “Art quilting allows for more imagination, decoration and techniques.”
-She particularly likes working with colors.
+She learned quilting from her grandmother and mother, and moved into art quilting after her grandchildren were born.
+“Art quilting allows for more imagination, decoration and techniques,” she says.
+Cathey particularly likes working with colors.

-Cathey created a block for Sister Artists – Mali and was one of the first to select a block for Sister Artists – Kenya.
-For this newest quilt, Cathey has used an interesting technique.
-Loose pieces of fabric were arranged on a backing fabric, then a neutral-colored netting was laid over the loose pieces and they were quilted in place.
-Gauze fabric finishes the snow on top of the mountain.
+Cathey created a block for Sister Artists 1 (Mali) and was one of the first to select a block for Sister Artists 2 (Kenya).
+She has used an interesting technique for this new quilt.
+She arranged loose pieces of fabric on a backing fabric, and then laid a neutral-colored netting over the loose pieces which she then quilted in place.
+A gauze-like fabric finishes the snow on top of the mountain.
 The embroidered lion blends seamlessly into the landscape.

 Cathey is a member of the Narragansett Bay Quilt Association; the Quiet Corner Art Quilt Guild; and Studio Art Quilters Associates (SAQA).

-Linda M. Kim combines her affections for textiles, found and recycled materials, and her concerns as a woman, parent, immigrant and American.
+Linda brings a combination of passions to her quilting – textiles, found and recycled materials, and her identity as a woman, parent, immigrant and American.
 Every project is an opportunity to impart a message and create original work.
-So naturally, when she heard about Sister Artists she got involved.
+So naturally, when she heard about Sister Artists 2, she got involved!

-The lovely bird embroidered by Kenya’s sister artist inspired Linda to be colorful and joyful in this project.
-She also discovered from online research that this lilac-breasted roller, often considered one of the most beautiful birds in the world, is Kenya’s (unofficial) national bird.
+The lovely lilac-breasted roller bird embroidered by Caroline in Kenya inspired Linda herself to be colorful and joyful.
+She also discovered from online research that the roller is often considered one of the most beautiful birds in the world, and is Kenya’s (unofficial) national bird.
 Aided by their long tail streamers, lilac-breasted rollers are known for their acrobatic aerial displays during courtship – which is where they get their name.
 Many Kenyans believe the wide array of feather colors – green, white, tan, black, yellow, turquoise, royal blue, reddish-brown, and lilac – symbolize the many different tribes of Kenya.

-To reflect this rich diversity and the importance of conservation, Linda used only found fabric and saved scraps in many rainbow colors.
-On the center panel she appliqué a red heart as a message of hope and love from sisters in the USA to sisters in Kenya.
+To reflect this rich diversity and the importance of conservation, Linda used only found fabric and saved scraps, which she fashioned into many rainbow colors.
+She appliquéd a red heart onto the center panel as a message of hope and love from artists in the USA to their sisters in Kenya.
 The piecing is by machine but the quilting is done by hand.

 Colleen learned the basics of quilting from her mother, who was an expert at crazy quilting.
-Colleen works in industrial textiles, where she currently tests upholstery for resistance to fire.
 She loves the idea of helping the Kenyan embroiderers learn a skill that will earn them money.

-For this quilt Colleen took the idea of ‘art quilt’ quite seriously, as her asymmetrical design shows.
+Colleen took the idea of ‘art quilt’ quite seriously for this quilt, as her asymmetrical design shows.
 The quilt is made with raw-edge piecing and additional applique.
-The inclusion of a piece of embroidered tea towel is a unique touch.
-A number of African fabrics have been used including the wording on the edges identifying them as such.
-The quilting is done by a free-motion machine and the edges are purposely left unfinished.
+In an unusual touch, Colleen also added a piece of embroidered tea towel.
+Colleen used African fabrics which are identified by the wording on the edges.
+The quilting is done by machine in a free-motion design and the edges are purposely left unfinished.